SyntaxSketches/comp163-assignment-5/README.md

 I used ChatGPT for help with understanding the assignment, and syntax errrors (aka the testcases on zybooks)

 Git Commits:
-1. Challenge 1: Collatz sequence - while loop for unknown iterations
+1. Challenge 1: Collatz sequence
-2. Challenge 2: Prime checker - for loop for known range
+2. Challenge 2: Prime checker
-3. Challenge 3: Multiplication grid - nested loops for 2D data
+3. Challenge 3: Multiplication grid